ADF-G-Wildlife-Conservation-Region-III/ADF-G-Wildlife-Conservation-Region-III.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 image: mountains.jpg
 ---

-This site can be used to explore and navigate ADF&G DWC Region III analytical tools and resources.
+This site can be used to explore and navigate ADF&G DWC Region III analytical tools created for ADF&G DWC management and research projects.
+At this time, you must be connected to the ADF&G network to access these tools.
 Select your species below to explore the relevant tools.